MaxWies/boki-benchmarks/README.md

 * `controller-spec`: specifications for the controller in IndiLog and Boki which can be reused for different experiments.
 * `dockerfiles`: dockerfiles for building relevant Docker containers.
 * `experiments`: setup scripts for running experiments of individual workloads and visualization scripts for the results.
 * `machine-spec`: specifications for the machines in IndiLog and Boki.
-This folder contains only templates for real machine configuration files.
+In this folder we provide only templates for real machine configuration files.
 * `scripts`: helper scripts to build Docker containers, generate experiment configurations and support the experiment flow.
 * `workloads`: contains libraries and their workloads